 How to avoid getting too silly this festive season

-Tips for managing your alcohol intake.
+Tips for managing your alcohol intake over the holidays.

 In contrast, in June only 21.4% of adults were consuming 8 or more alcoholic drinks per week during this period.